K. V. Ranga Reddy: Educationist

 K. V. Ranga Reddy also founded the educational institution, A. V. College.
 He was also a member of Indra Seva Sadan Society, established by Sangam Laxmibai in 1952 for achieving their objective of assisting women and girls.
 A girls college of the trust was named in his honour as, K. V. Ranga Reddy Degree College for Women.

 He also started K. V. Ranga Reddy Women's hostel.

 Personal life

 K. V. Ranga Reddy was married to Tungabadramma.
 K. V. Ranga Reddy and Tungabadramma had 11 Children, 7 Boys and 4 Girls.
 One of his sons, Konda Madhava Reddy was Chief Justice of Hyderabad High Court and Bombay High Court.
-One of his grandsons, Konda Vishweshwar Reddy, is an Indian politician and a member of parliament from Chevella (Lok Sabha constituency), Telangana.
+One of his grandsons, Konda Vishweshwar Reddy, is an Indian politician and was a member of parliament from Chevella (Lok Sabha constituency), Telangana.

 Marri Chenna Reddy was born to K V Ranga Reddy's sister Buchamma in a village, Pedda Managalaram near Hyderabad.
 His brother's (Konda Narayan Reddy) daughter was married to Marri Chenna Reddy, former Chief Minister of Andhra Pradesh.